RainbowHawk1993/Ciphers/README.md

+##Ciphers

+A small project I did for uni that can cipher and decipher messages using different encryption methods

 # Vigenere-Cipher
-A small project I did for uni that can cipher and decipher a message using Vigenere Cipher

 Example:

 Plaintext:	`ATTACKATDAWN`